nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

-### Finding a person : `find`
+### Finding a person: `find`

 Format: `find n/NAME p/PHONE r/ROOM_NUMBER t/TAG`

-**Tip:** any possible orders and combinations of the 4 parameters NAME, PHONE_NUMBER, ROOM_NUMBER, and TAG are applicable
+**Tip:** any possible orders and combinations of the 4 parameters NAME, PHONE, ROOM_NUMBER, and TAG are applicable

 * The name search is case-insensitive. e.g `hans` will match `Hans`
 * The order of the keywords in name search does not matter. e.g. `Hans Bo` will match `Bo Hans`
 * Only full words will be matched e.g. `Han` will not match `Hans`
-* In the name search persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
+* In the name search, persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
-* Only full words will be matched for ROOM_NUMBER and PHONE_NUMBER, the arguments should be exactly the same as the person's ROOM_NUMBER and PHONE_NUMBER
+* Only full words will be matched, for ROOM_NUMBER and PHONE the arguments should be exactly the same as the person's ROOM_NUMBER and PHONE_NUMBER
-* Order of the TAGs do not matter `t/friends t/colleagues` works the same as `t/colleagues t/friends`
+* Order of the TAGs do not matter, `t/friends t/colleagues` works the same as `t/colleagues t/friends`
-* Tag search is case-sensitive `Friends` will not match `friends`
+* Tag search is case-sensitive, `Friends` will not match `friends`
-* In tag search the contacts have to contain all the specified TAGs in order to match
+* In tag search, the contacts have to contain all the specified TAGs in order to match

 Examples:
 * `find p/94509592 n/Alex Jones r/08-1234 t/friends t/colleagues`